wonook/dotfiles/README.md

 # dotfiles
-My list of dotfiles and configurations
+My list of dotfiles and configurations for my mac/linux

 # To Use
 1. run ./make.sh